 The same disparities persist in Vermont’s prisons, where African Americans are incarcerated at more than 10 times the rate of white people.
 Vermont’s bloated prison system houses elderly inmates, inmates with disabilities, and hundreds of people awaiting trial on nonviolent offenses.
 Hundreds are sent to out-of-state prisons run by for-profit corporations.

 Through integrated advocacy strategies, including multiple racial profiling lawsuits and broad engagement on legislative initiatives—including enhanced police stop data collection, expanded grounds for police decertification, and a model, statewide police use-of-force policy—the ACLU of Vermont is working to hold police accountable and reform a criminal justice system that has failed our state for too long.

 Learn more about the ACLU’s national Campaign for Smart Justice here.

-The ACLU of Vermont has long championed the rights of the most vulnerable among us—children, low-income families, homeless individuals, people with disabilities, prisoners, and the undocumented, among others—people for whom the promise of the Bill of Rights is too often denied.
+The ACLU of Vermont has long championed the rights of everyone, with particular attention to historically marginalized populations—children, low-income families, homeless individuals, people with disabilities, prisoners, and the undocumented, among others—community members to whom the promise of the Bill of Rights is too often denied.
 That fight continues in our opposition to laws and policies that criminalize poverty—including excessive fines and court fees, local anti-panhandling ordinances, and unfair evictions.
 It is what drives our efforts to ensure Vermont schoolchildren are afforded equal opportunity, regardless of income, background, or disability.
-And it animates our defense of the rights of undocumented immigrants, prisoners, and others whose voices need and deserve to be heard.
+And it animates our defense of the rights of undocumented immigrants, prisoners, and other community members whose voices need to be heard.